Balanced Audiovisual Dataset for Imbalance Analysis

-To automatically collect videos with corresponding labels, we filter the crawled videos with the off-the-shelf pretrained unimodal models (SlowFast\cite{fan2020pyslowfast} pretrained on Kinetics-400\cite{kay2017kinetics} for visual modality and VGGish\cite{simonyan2014very} pretrained on VGG-Sound\cite{chen2020vggsound} for audio modality).
-Constrained by the pretrained datasets, we select several categories with the same semantic concept existing in both datasets (e.g. the ``shaving head'' and ``trimming or shaving beard'' labels in Kinetics-400 are similar to the ``electric shaver, electric razor shaving'' in VGG-Sound), then integrate them into 30 categories and crawl videos from YouTube for corresponding topics.
+To automatically collect videos with corresponding labels, we filter the crawled videos with the off-the-shelf pretrained unimodal models (SlowFast~\cite{fan2020pyslowfast} pretrained on Kinetics-400~\cite{kay2017kinetics} for visual modality and VGGish~\cite{simonyan2014very} pretrained on VGG-Sound~\cite{chen2020vggsound} for audio modality).
+Constrained by the pretrained datasets, we select several categories with the same semantic concept existing in both datasets, then integrate them into 30 categories and crawl videos from YouTube for corresponding topics.

 Then we extract the full videos into 10-seconds clips and evaluate unimodal confidence for each clip with pretrained model.
 Referring to the unimodal confidence, we split the clips into three types, called the high-correspondence clips, audio-correct clips, and visual-correct clips to build our dataset, where the high-correspondence clips mean both unimodal models predict true label, audio-correct clips mean only audio modality model predict the true label while the visual-correct clips are on the opposite.
 With such clip selection strategy, we could preliminarily build a nearly balanced audiovisual dataset, which contains audiovisual clips of three types with similar proportion.